Methodology

 | `diagnostic-only` | P5 dry-run | Tool is read-only by design (`nvidia-smi`, `lsof`).
 Read-write-distinction and force-yes are still uncovered in v0.1.3. |

-When a tool is scored under an audit profile, the suppressed checks still appear on the per-tool page, tagged **N/A by
+When a tool is scored under an audit profile, the suppressed audits still appear on the per-tool page, tagged **N/A by

 category** with a pointer to the profile that excluded them.
-The reader sees what was excluded and why; the checks are
+The reader sees what was excluded and why; the audits are

 not silently removed.